furrkanyasar/Zenith-GNS/README.md

 3. `python main.py`

 ### 🇺🇸 Alternative (Easy Setup)
-Click the green **Code** button at the top and select **Download ZIP**.
-After extracting the ZIP file, you can double-click the `build.bat` file to automatically generate the `Zenith GNS.exe` without needing to manually install Python or libraries.
+Click the green **Code** button at the top of the page and select **Download ZIP** to download the project.
+After extracting the ZIP file to a folder, double-click the `build.bat` file inside to automatically generate the `Zenith GNS.exe` file.

 ## Build (EXE)
 `build.bat` dosyasını çalıştırarak `dist/` klasörü altında standalone Windows executable dosyasını üretebilirsiniz.